tnkteja/fss16ntadiko/read/3/Readme.md

 ii.
    1. **Master - Duplicate :**
      Multiple bug report on same bugs results in a situation, so the first one is called *Master* and rest are *duplicate*.
+The idea is to separate the repition of same kind of bugs.
    2. **BM25F :**
      It is an effective textual similarity function for structured document retrieval (i.e document with several fields).